rmeyerth/slop-site/docs/Extending/type-operations.md

 ```
 As mentioned before, the tokens are passed back to the Parser for resolution as each token will be responsible for resolving
 its own value.
 The parser also handles the type operations in any expression e.g. A + B. Once a result has been returned from
-the parser it is assigned to a new token called ``conditionResult``.
-Tokens are stateless by default and so we have to check
+the parser, in this case it is assigned to a new token called ``conditionResult``.
+Tokens are stateless by default and so we
-it conforms to the type we are wanting, which in the case of a condition is a Boolean.
+have to check it conforms to the type we are wanting, which in the case of a condition is a Boolean.
 If not we throw an exception:
 ```java
     //If the condition is not a Boolean then throw an error i.e. "1 + 2 ?
 3 : 4"
     if (!(conditionResult instanceof BooleanToken)) {